AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 YouTube does its own encoding.
 As such, the original video file that was uploaded into AEM is published to YouTube instead of any video rendition that Dynamic Media’s encoding has created.
 While it is not required to process videos using Dynamic Media, it is expected that they will do so in case a viewer preset is needed for playback.

 When you bypass the video processing profile and publish directly to YouTube, it simply means that your video asset in AEM Asset may not get a viewable thumbnail.
-It also means that if you run in dynamicmedia or dynamicmedia_scene7 run modes, videos that are not encoded will not work with any of the Dynamic Media asset types.
+It also means that videos that are not encoded will not work with any of the Dynamic Media asset types.

 Publishing video assets to YouTube servers involves completing the following tasks to ensure safe and secure server-to-server authentication with YouTube: